LifeScopeLabs/lifescope-api/documentation/oauth2.md

 | **redirect_uri** | string | The redirect_uri that was used to obtain the code.
 It must exactly match the redirect_uri used to obtain the code. |
 | **code** | string | The code you received back from the authorization step. |

-The response will have three fields
+The response will have four fields

 **Returned Fields**